 Connecting state and local government leaders

-Researchers say they will pilot their work in three cities to integrate real-time technologies into streetscapes to build safe, equitable and secure communities.
+Researchers will integrate real-time, hyperlocal technologies into streetscapes to build safe, equitable and secure communities.

 The National Science Foundation is investing $26 million to establish an engineering center that will leverage a variety of technologies to improve the quality of urban environments and advance smart city technology.